MicrosoftDocs/dynamics365smb-docs/business-central/ui-search.md

 ## Find a page or a task

 The results in the **Go to Pages and Tasks** section provide access to other pages and let you perform tasks or look up information.
 If you use these pages often, you can choose the bookmark icon to add a link to any page onto your Role Center.
-For more information, go to [Add a Page Action to Your Role Center](ui-bookmarks.md).
+Learn more in [Add a Page Action to Your Role Center](ui-bookmarks.md).

 The pages and tasks that are listed depend on the user experience you chose for your company.
 The **Essential** experience gives access to fewer pages and tasks than the **Premium** experience does.
 The first time you sign in, you use the **Essential** experience.
-To learn more about user experiences, go to [Customizing Your [!INCLUDE[prod_short](includes/prod_short.md)] Experience](ui-experiences.md).
+Learn more about user experiences in [Customizing Your [!INCLUDE[prod_short](includes/prod_short.md)] Experience](ui-experiences.md).

 ## Find a report or archived information